 Admittedly, I was a bit harsh in my rant and my anger ignored the fact that a lot of the people who post this kind of material don’t do it out of laziness, but genuinely believe that these type of quotes will help.
 And for some people they do help.
-Not everyone wants to talk about their dark inner feelings, and posting these quotes might be considered a proof of care without a breach of personal space by some people So, in conclusion, I was too simplistic.
-I fucked up.
-And I apologize to any people who at the time felt that my comments were attacking them.
+Not everyone wants to talk about their dark inner feelings, and posting these quotes might be considered a proof of care without a breach of personal space by some people.
+So, I apologize to any people who at the time felt that my comments were attacking them.

 However, I recently realised the source of my anger.
-A lot of these quotes and aphorisms are illustrative of different ways of thinking which are guaranteed to damage the self-image of the person in need, and ultimately worsen this person’s mental conditions.
-Most of these thought patterns should be pretty obvious.
-However, are still people who constantly spit out this sort of bullshit and think they’re being wise and/or helpful while, in fact, they’re being total fucktards.
+A lot of these quotes and aphorisms are illustrative of different ways of thinking that are guaranteed to damage the self-image of the person in need, and ultimately worsen this person’s mental conditions.
 I think it’s time we take a good look at the fallacies and dangerous patterns and at their potential danger.
 Most of these are intertwined and often can’t be separated from each other, but I think it’s more beneficial to look at them separately so when can see their individual level of nonsense.

 Here are a few tips on what not to do when talking to people who are generally troubled or have mental health issues: